AndrewLuyt/week4-project/harmful_weather.md

 ## [1] 0.003188529
 ```

 Excellent!
-Only 0.3% of records have some unusual `evtype` from manual data
+Now only 0.3% of records have some unusual `evtype` from data
 entry errors.
-We'll continue the analysis with this much-improved dataset,
+We'll continue the analysis with this imperfect but
+much-improved dataset,
-assuming that this tiny proportion of error won't skew our results significantly.
+assuming that this tiny proportion of error won't significantly skew our results.

 ## Results
 *There should be a section titled Results in which your results are presented.*

 ### Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

-**Variables of interest**

-Here we sum the fatalities and injuries by `evtype`, select the top ten,
+Here we sum the fatalities and injuries across `evtype`s, select the ten largest,
 and then plot the results.